gthanasis/nextjs-15-monorepo/README.md

 Your contributions are always welcome and appreciated.
 Following are the things you can do to contribute to this project.

 1. **Create a pull request** <br>
+   You can start by creating your branch named after the task you pick.
+E.g
+- feature/my-awesome-feature.
+- fix/unbroke-your-code.
+- chore/added-ci-cd.

-   You can pick an item from the trello board, assign it to you and move it to doing column.
-After doing this you can start by creating your branch named after the task you pick.
-E.g PLACEHOLDER_NAME_BRANCH_PREFIX-7.
-When you finish developing or need to collaborate on the changes you can open a pull request and move the issue from doing to code-review.
+When you finish developing or need to collaborate on the changes you can open a pull request.

 ### :cactus: Branches